wp-plugins/pricing-deals-for-woocommerce/readme.txt

 == Changelog ==

+= 1.0.9.6 - 2015-04-14 =
+* Fix - Catalog rule variation discounts (from-to) changed to only show a single price, when all variation prices are the same.

 = 1.0.9.5 - 2015-04-11 =
 * Fix - Widget Catalog discount pricing for variations had an issue.